 The Dark Room

 The Gallery at The Dark Room is a contemporary art space located in The Grandel, dedicated to exhibiting dynamic bodies of work by emerging and mid-career photographers in St. Louis.
-An intimate space where live music, wine, and food merge with art, The Dark Room exhibitions are curated by Director of Visual Infrastructure Gina Grafos and rotate on a bi-monthly basis.
+An intimate space where live music, wine, and food merge with art.

 Nestled in the heart of High Low is a 600-sq. ft. gallery space equipped with modern gallery lighting and professional hanging systems.
 Exhibitors can extend displays beyond the gallery to the perimeter of the Listening Room adjacent to the gallery when available.
 Artists and organizations exhibiting at High Low have the opportunity to utilize a projection system, pedestals, and vitrines if desired.